Future of Work in 2022 and Beyond

-To manage this transition is the biggest challenge that business leaders are facing at the moment.
-With all the technological advancement in the past decade, to foresee how the business world will shape in the coming years is quite difficult.
+Managing this transition is the biggest challenge that business leaders are facing at the moment.
+With all the technological advancements in the past decade, seeing how the business world will shape in the coming years is quite tricky.

-Even though we can’t predict what will the future look like, there are some changes that are destined to happen.
+Even though we can’t predict what the future will look like, some changes are destined to happen.
 As a forward-thinking organization, you must prepare yourselves for these changes.

 1. Gig Economy

 The gig economy is here to stay and flourish.
-In a nutshell, the gig economy is a free-market where companies look for independent workers or freelancers as opposed to hiring full-time workers.
+In a nutshell, the gig economy is a free market where companies look for independent workers or freelancers instead of hiring full-time workers.
 ‘Gig’ refers to the model of work where workers are employed and paid per project.

 In the Gig economy, workers take up part only part-time positions, allowing them to frequently change jobs or take up multiple jobs for different businesses at the same time.

 Gone are days of working 9-to-5 in a cradle-to-grave job.
-Gig economy enables people to save several hours every day and make the most of the only limited commodity, time.
+The gig economy enables people to save several hours every day and make the most of the only limited commodity, time.